mix1009/stable-diffusion-video-maker/README.md

 ### 2. generate and add keyframes
 use generate to test images.
 ```
-# generate 6 images starting from 101
+# generate 10 images from seed 101 to 110
-v.generate(seed=101, count=6,
+v.generate(seed=101, count=10,
            prompt='photo of a cat',
            negative_prompt='',
            edit_weights=[],
            )

-# generate 6 images using seed 101 - 106, using the project prompt.
+# generate 6(default) images using seed 101 - 106, using the project prompt.
 v.generate(101)

 # add first keyframe ( add one key frame )
 v.add(seed=106, prompt='photo of a cat')